-An elevated railway line will be built in Melbourne between Cranbourne and Pakenham, with the area underneath transformed into public open space, under new State Government plans.
+An elevated railway line - Sky Rail- will be built in Melbourne cabetween Cranbourne and Pakenham, with the area underneath transformed into public open space, under new State Government plans.

-Minister for Public Transport Jacinta Allan said raising the rail line meant the "nightmare level crossings" could be removed with less disruption.
+Minister for Public Transport Jacinta Allan said raising the sky rail line meant the "nightmare level crossings" in Melbourne could be removed with less disruption.

 Premier Daniel Andrews said: “This tired and ugly rail corridor will become one of Melbourne’s largest community open spaces, with room for parks, playgrounds, netball courts and thousands of new car parks.”